How much time do I have to file my injury claim in Nova Scotia?

 What is a statute of limitations?

-Every province in Canada has a law ((statute) that sets time limits for how long a plaintiff has to file a claim.
-This type of legislation generally referred to as a statute of limitations although it goes by a different name in various provinces.
-In Nova Scotia it is called the Limitation of Actions Act.
+Every province in Canada has a law (statute) that sets time limits for how long a plaintiff has to file an injury claim with appropriate insurance companies and in court.
+This type of legislation is generally referred to as a statute of limitations, although it goes by a different name in various Canadian provinces.
+In Nova Scotia it is called the Limitation of Actions Act, and it’s important for everyone to understand how this plays a factor within every injury case and insurance claim

-The changes to the statute of limitations, in particular the shortened limitation periods, raised the potential that claims that would not have been barred under the old act could run out of time under the new Limitation of Actions Act.
+The changes to the statute of limitations, in particular the shortened limitation periods, raised the potential that injury claims that wouldn’t have been barred under the litigation process standards within the old act to potentially run out of time under the new Limitation of Actions Act.

-The legislation provided some direction on how to deal with these types of conflicts.
-However, until now, there has not been any judicial direction on how to address these types of issues.
+The 2015 legislation provided some direction on how to deal with these types of conflicts that could come up with your claim; however, there has not been any judicial direction on how to address these types of issues until recently.

 Dyack v.
 Lincoln

-Dyack deals with a medical malpractice claim.
-In 2012 the plaintiff had orthopedic surgery on his shoulder.
-At that time the time limit to file a medical malpractice claim was 2 years.
+Dyack deals with a medical malpractice claim that ran into problems with its limitation period.
+In 2012 the plaintiff had orthopedic surgery on his shoulder, and back then the time limit to file a medical malpractice claim was 2 years after the date of the accident.
 So in 2014 the plaintiff sued his orthopedic surgeon claiming that the surgeon failed to obtain informed consent by not properly advising him of all the risks of the procedure.

 Justice J. Chipman reviewed the facts and the transition provisions of the Limitation of Actions Act and allowed the motion to amend the pleadings.